AleksandraCislowski/AleksandraCislowski/README.md

 I like unicorns 🦄, cats 🐱, computer 💻 and board games 🎲, fantasy books 📚 and TV-series 📺 and of course Pokemons 🧚‍♀️

- 🔭 I’m currently working on mastering React skills!
+ 🔭 I’m currently working on mastering NextJS skills!

 Welcome to my GitHub!